 A full day workshop on foraged food and how to prepare it

-We live on a wild food diet and now present easy plant identification tips, explain health benefits and share our unique recipes in a full-day workshop.
+My partner Annika and I live on a wild food diet and now present easy plant identification tips, explain health benefits and share our unique recipes in a full-day workshop.

 In a small group of only 12 people, participants identify over 30 different plants, taste them, and learn about their health benefits and medicinal properties.
 We share our experience living off the land and being connected with nature in all the seasons.

 In a hands-on cooking experience, Annika offers different ways to integrate wild plants into a modern diet.